viperleed/viperleed/doc/content/calc/sections/ref-calc.rst

 :ref:`THEOBEAMS.csv<THEOBEAMS>` file.
 The calculated beams are also plotted for inspection in :ref:`THEOBEAMS.pdf<theobeams>`.

-Finally, unless the tensor output was disabled via :ref:`toutput`, ViPErLEED collects the :ref:`tensor files<tensorszip>` created by TensErLEED.
+Finally, unless the tensor output was disabled via :ref:`TENSOR_OUTPUT`, ViPErLEED collects the :ref:`tensor files<tensorszip>` created by TensErLEED.
 They are stored, in compressed form, in the :file:`Tensors` directory.

 .. todo::